-Construction of the plant commenced in the middle of September.
 The mounting system, which permits time-saving installation by crane, and the hydraulic connection considerably reduced the overall time and effort required to install the solar panels.
-Thee solar energy system together with the storage tank were installed within short five weeks.
+The complete system was installed within five weeks.